Aleph-works/Recent-Languages/README.md

-'Scripts' is a list of emerging programming languages.
+'Scripts' is a list (incomplete) of emerging programming languages.

 RUST